Redtop

 Agrostis gigantea

-Cultivation: The preference is full sun, moist to mesic conditions, and a loam or clay-loam soil.
+Cultivation: The preference is full sun, moist to mesic conditions, and soil containing loam or clay-loam.
 This grass adapts well to worn-out soil in agricultural fields.

 Range & Habitat: Redtop is a common grass that can be found in every county of Illinois (see Distribution Map).
-It has a circumpolar distribution, occurring as a native grass in both North America and Eurasia.
-In Illinois, both native and introduced strains of this grass exist, although they are nearly impossible to distinguish from each other.
-Habitats include degraded prairies (especially clay prairies), moist meadows near streams, and fields.
-This grass is still used in agriculture as a source of forage (particularly for horses); it is often grown in SE Illinois for this purpose.
-Redtop is occasionally used in prairie restorations in southern Illinois, even though it probably isn't native to this area of the state.
-This grass prefers disturbed areas.
+It has a circumboreal distribution, occurring in both North America and Eurasia.
+This grass was probably introduced into North America from Eurasia (majority view), although it has also been considered native to some parts of North America (minority view).
+Habitats include degraded prairies (especially clay prairies), moist meadows near streams, ditches, and fields.
+Redtop is still used in agriculture as a source of forage (particularly for horses); it is often grown in SE Illinois for this purpose.
+Disturbed areas are preferred.

-Faunal Associations: The wind-pollinated flowers attract few insects.
-The caterpillars of several skippers feed on the foliage of Redtop, including Amblyscirtes vialis (Common Roadside Skipper), Hesperia leonardus (Leonard's Skipper), Hylephila phyleus (Fiery Skipper), and the introduced Thymelicus lineola (European Skipper).
-The caterpillars of the moth Leucania pseudargyria (False Wainscot) feed on Agrostis spp.
-(Bentgrasses).
+Faunal Associations: The caterpillars of several skippers feed on the foliage of Redtop, including Amblyscirtes vialis (Common Roadside Skipper), Hesperia leonardus (Leonard's Skipper), and Hylephila phyleus (Fiery Skipper).
+Other insect feeders include the caterpillars of a butterfly, Cercyonis pegala (Common Wood Nymph), and the caterpillars of a moth, Leucania pseudargyria (False Wainscot).
+The spikelets of this grass are eaten by Conocephalus brevipennis (Short-winged Meadow Katydid) and Conocephalus fasciatus (Slender Meadow Katydid), while Neoconocephalus ensiger (Sword-bearing Conehead) eats the seeds and Pseudopomala brachyptera (Short-winged Toothpick Grasshopper) eats the leaves (Gangwere, 1961).
+Redtop is also a host plant of Sphenophorus minimus (Little Billbug) and Sphenophorus parvulus (Bluegrass Billbug) according to Vaurie (1983).
 The seeds are eaten by the Field Sparrow to a limited extent, while the Cottontail Rabbit occasionally browses on the foliage.
 Redtop is quite palatable to livestock.

 Photographic Location: A moist grassy area along a drainage ditch in Champaign, Illinois.

 Comments: Redtop is an attractive grass during its short period of bloom, otherwise it is rather ordinary looking.
-In areas where it is grown as an agricultural crop, it can become a significant source of hayfever during the early summer.
-Redtop can be distinguished from other Agrostis spp.
-(Bentgrasses) by its colorful inflorescence during the blooming period and the width of its leaf blades (up to 1/3" across).
-Other Bentgrasses have an inflorescence that is green or grey during the blooming period and their leaf blades are more narrow.
-Some spikelets of Redtop are located near the rachis (central stalk) of the inflorescence; the spikelets of other Bentgrasses are often more remote from the rachis.
-In general, Bentgrasses can be distinguished from other grasses by their tiny one-flowered spikelets and their keeled persistent glumes, which lack conspicuous tufts of hair.
-Redtop is often referred to as Agrostis alba, although this scientific name is considered obsolete by Mohlenbrock (1972/2002).
+In areas where it is grown as an agricultural crop, it can become a significant source of hay fever during the late spring or early summer.
+Redtop can be distinguished from other Agrostis spp. (bent grasses) by its colorful inflorescence during the blooming period and the width of its leaf blades (up to 1/3" or 8 mm. across).
+Other bent grasses in Illinois usually have inflorescences that are green or grey during the blooming period and their leaf blades are more narrow.
+Some spikelets of Redtop are located near the rachis (central stalk) of the inflorescence; the spikelets of other bent grasses are often more remote from their rachises.
+In general, bent grasses can be distinguished from other grasses by their tiny one-flowered spikelets, their claw-like persistent glumes, and the absence of conspicuous tufts of hair on their spikelets and ligules.
+Redtop is often referred to as Agrostis alba, although this scientific name is considered obsolete.